jgreener64/phd_thesis/README.md

 Methods from paper.
 Results from paper.
 One example in more detail?
-Discuss pocket size bias.

 ### ExProSE

-Methods from paper, and further from LSR.
+Methods from paper, and further from LSR (constraints diagram).
 Start with a simple example, like adenylate kinase?
-Have other crystals on PC plot.
-Talk about development of method, e.g. SPE score minimisation diagram.
+Have other crystals on PC plot Talk about development of method, e.g. SPE score minimisation diagram from LSR.
 Calmodulin (huge conformational change)?
 Use above to demonstrate parameters etc.
 Paper results - ensemble dataset, T4-lysozyme, CDK2, allosteric dataset, CAP, don't forget supplementary.